code4policy/2024/precoursework.md

 1. Fill out the [pre-course survey](https://docs.google.com/forms/d/e/1FAIpQLSeGhGIpTt1Qic_sujq1gWXj5iwS3WUp9lNjE57KxIYkawrCKw/viewform?usp=pp_url&entry.328886569=January+2024).
 2. Join the class [Slack](https://join.slack.com/t/code4policy/signup) chat.

-If you're new to programming, you may also consider completing as much of the following as you are able before the start of class:
+If you're new to programming, it is **highly recommended that you start on the intro assignment** (see below) before the course starts.

-3. Complete Chapters 1-8 and 11-14 of [Python's Not (Just) For Unicorns](http://littlecolumns.com/learn/python/). **[Due Wed.
-Jan 3]**
-4. Complete Chapters 16-22 and 24-27 (Lists & Dictionaries) **[Due by Sun.
-Jan 7]**

 ## Course Materials